Tubbz-alt/chemetroller/README.md

 See `classes.PredictionHandler` if this needs to change

 ## PID Log
 The PID log is written in the same directory as the InStepAutoSave file.
-Each row corresponds to a trigger of the PID loop by the a new predicted value.
+The name of it is "pid_log_datetime of program launch.txt" Each row corresponds to a trigger of the PID loop by the a new predicted value.
 It has a comma separated format of:

 1. Date Time